-The Beacon Chain is a ledger of accounts that conducts and coordinates the network of stakers.
-It isn't quite like the Ethereum Mainnet of today.
-It does not process transactions or handle smart contract interactions.
+The Beacon Chain was the name given to a ledger of accounts that conducted and coordinated the network of Ethereum stakers before those stakers started validating real Ethereum transactions.
+It did not process transactions or handle smart contract interactions.

-It is a new consensus engine (or "consensus layer") that will soon take the place of proof-of-work mining, bringing many significant improvements with it.
+It introduced the consensus engine (or "consensus layer") that took the place of proof-of-work mining on Ethereum and brought many significant improvements with it.

-The Beacon Chain's role will change over time, but it's a foundational component for the secure, environmentally friendly and scalable Ethereum we’re working towards.
+The Beacon Chain was a foundational component for the secure, environmentally friendly and scalable Ethereum we have now.

 The Beacon Chain introduced proof-of-stake to Ethereum.
-This is a new way for you to help keep Ethereum secure.
-Think of it like a public good that will make Ethereum healthier and earn you more ETH in the process.
-In practice, staking involves you staking ETH in order to activate validator software.
-As a staker, you'll run node software that processes transactions and creates new blocks in the chain.
+This keeps Ethereum secure and earns validators more ETH in the process.
+In practice, staking involves staking ETH in order to activate validator software.
+As a staker, you run the software that creates and validates new blocks in the chain.

-Staking serves a similar purpose to mining, but is different in many ways.
-Mining requires large up-front expenditures in the form of powerful hardware and energy consumption, resulting in economies of scale, and promoting centralization.
-Mining also does not come with any requirement to lock up assets as collateral, limiting the protocol's ability to punish bad actors after an attack.
+Staking serves a similar purpose that mining used to, but is different in many ways.
+Mining required large up-front expenditures in the form of powerful hardware and energy consumption, resulting in economies of scale, and promoting centralization.
+Mining also did not come with any requirement to lock up assets as collateral, limiting the protocol's ability to punish bad actors after an attack.

-The transition to proof-of-stake will make Ethereum significantly more secure and decentralized by comparison.
+The transition to proof-of-stake made Ethereum significantly more secure and decentralized by comparison to proof-of-work.
 The more people that participate in the network, the more decentralized and safe from attacks it becomes.

 Proof-of-stake has the advantage of having a registry of all approved block producers at any given time, each with ETH at stake.
 This registry sets the stage for the ability to divide and conquer but reliably split up specific network responsibilities.